impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 1. The price taker, typically a retail buyer or seller.
 2. The broker, which links the retail trader with the market.
-4. The market maker, a large firm which is obligated to have open buy and sell orders at all times.
+4. The market maker, a large firm which is obligated to have buy and sell orders open at all times during market hours.
 5. The stock exchange itself.

 ### The execution